 - Identify the steps you need to take after the class to enter the current academic job search cycle

-- Learn about Stanford resources that can help you during your job search
+- Know Stanford's resources that can help you during your job search

 This course is highly experiential and workshop focused.
 The schedule includes these topics: